JoAnn Fabrics: COVID-19 lockdown controversy

 During the COVID-19 pandemic, Jo-Ann received public criticism for keeping many of their stores open amidst health concerns for elderly customers and refusing paid sick leave for employees affected by COVID-19.
-Jo-Ann defended themselves in a statement by claiming that their free mask kits helped local hospitals, which allowed the stores to be considered "essential business," despite many hospitals rejecting homemade masks.
+Jo-Ann defended themselves in a statement by claiming that their free mask kits helped local hospitals, which allowed the stores to be considered "essential business", despite many hospitals rejecting homemade masks.
 Michigan's governor, Gretchen Whitmer, forced stores to close down in the state after Jo-Ann sent a letter requesting to not be included in stay-at-home orders.
 Whitmer stressed that the same materials used to create masks are able to be sold online without in-person contact.
-Most of the materials used in the free mask kits were later revealed to be remnants, which are often sold by Jo-Ann at a discount, leading some media outlets to disparage the program as "just scraps from the clearance bin".
+Most of the materials used in the free mask kits were later revealed to be remnants which were often sold by Jo-Ann at a discount, leading some media outlets to disparage the program as "just scraps from the clearance bin".